JunayedMh/simple_imge_background_remover/README.md

 # Simple Image Background Remover

 A beginner-friendly Python script that removes the background from any image using the `rembg` library.
-Just run the script, paste your image path, and get a clean transparent PNG — no complicated setup needed!
+Just run the script, paste your image path, and get a clean transparent PNG, no complicated setup needed!

 ---